aceisScope/GCP_DE_Notes/README.md

     - optimize JOIN patterns: large table as the left side of the JOIN and a small one on the right side of the JOIN
     - Prune partitioned queries: When querying a partitioned table, use the `_PARTITIONTIME` pseudo column to filter the partitions.
 - SQL anti-patterns
+- Using cached query results: BigQuery writes all query results to a table.
+The table is either explicitly identified by the user (a destination table), or it is a temporary, cached results table.
+Caches are valid for 24hrs.

 #### Optimizing storage